mongodb/docs-realm/source/includes/sync-internals.rst

 Device Sync adds network synchronization between an App Services backend and client devices on top of all of the functionality of Realm.
-When you use Realm with Sync, realms exist on device just like when you only use Realm.
+When you use Realm with Sync, realms exist on device, similar to using Realm without Sync.
 However, changes to the data stored in those realms synchronize between all client devices through a backend App Services instance.
 That backend also stores realm data in a cloud-based Atlas cluster running MongoDB.